11 Common Animals in the Great Smoky Mountains

 The best season to visit the Great Smokies Park is in the spring and at the onset of summer.
 You’re likely to see countless species in your vicinity, whether driving along the forest or hiking in the mountains.

-The best time to spot wildlife is at dawn when they come out of hiding to drink from the creeks or look for prey.
+The best time to spot wildlife is at dawn or dusk when they come out of hiding to drink from the creeks or look for prey.

 You can also find animals roaming in the Park around the Cades Cove at dusk – the best time to view wildlife in the Great Smoky Mountains.